VaskaDaGama26/pyTgBot/README.md

-Бот предназначен для системы оповещения МАОУ СОШ №20: bot.py - код бота, form.py/form.exe - код и исполнительные файлы формы для запуска и остановки бота в виде программы для Windows
+The bot is designed for the notification system of School No. 20: bot.py - bot code, form.py/form.exe - code and executable files of the form for starting and stopping the bot as a program for Windows